KarchinLab/bigmhc/README.md

 * `-o` or `--out` output file or directory
   * If using `predict.py`, save CSV data to this file
     * Defaults to `input`.prd
-  * If using `retrain.py`, save the retrained BigMHC model to this directory
+  * If using `train.py`, save the retrained BigMHC model to this directory
-    * Defaults to creating a new subdir in the `models` dir
+    * If transfer learning, defaults to the base model dir
 * `-z` or `--saveatt` boolean indicating whether to save attention values
   * Only available for `predict.py`
   * Use `1` for true and `0` for false